Pawn stared at the ranks of Soldiers under his command and realized that he’d made a mistake.

 “Indeed.
 I dislike Revalantor Klbkch’s requirements of you, and the Revalantor himself if it comes to that.
 Checkmate.”

-Anand placed his queen in an excellent checkmate and Belgrade nodded.
+Anand placed his queen and created an excellent checkmate.
+Belgrade nodded.
 He looked at the other [Tactician].

 “I am extremely upset, Anand.
 I demand a rematch.”